cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/Build Updates/README.md

 };
 ```
 Once you've copied that over, let's try running the scene again and this time, try clicking on the sphere.

+Pretty cool right?
+If you look through the code inside the 'fadeSphere' function, what you'll see how easy it is to animate the properties of objects inside of Babylon.
+The 5 numeric values that are passed into each animation are
+- frames per second
+- the number of frames it should take to go from the starting value, to the ending value
+- starting value
+- ending value
+- loop mode (boolean)

 3. Enable physics and set the gravitational force with a vector on `line 22`
 ```javascript